-CAHS 310 Domestic Disaster Services
+CAHS 315 Disaster Services

-Domestic Disaster Services presents the foundation principles and skills necessary to plan and conduct services for the four phases of disasters: Preparation, Mitigation, Response, and Recovery.
-Emphasis is upon coordination of services between governmental, non-governmental, and religious-based organizations.
+This course presents the foundational principles and skills necessary to plan and conduct services for the four phases of disasters: Preparation, Mitigation, Response, and Recovery, in both domestic and international settings.
+Emphasis includes the coordination of services among governmental, non-governmental, field partners, and religious organizations.
 Prerequisites: BIBL 150, BIBL 151, ENGL 112, THEO 165